Using "clickers" in the classroom

 - What about using iPhones or other 'smartphones' instead of a clicker?

 TurningTechnologies does offer software that runs on iPhones, Blackberries, and any laptop or mobile phone with a web browser.
-We are continuing to watch this option develop, but we haven't adopted it yet because of some concerns, including:
+You are welcome to let some or all of your students use this, but we haven't fully adopted it yet because of some concerns, including:

 - Concerns about giving students an 'excuse' to be using a mobile phone during class